luhaifeng666/efficient-tools/README.md

-  -d, --derive               export all addresses to the target file -i, --init <filePath>      insert addresses to local -m, --modify               modify name or address --directory                set custom filepath
+  -d, --derive               export all addresses to the target file -i, --init <filePath>      insert addresses to local -m, --modify               modify name or address -w, --where                show the path of the configuration file --directory                set custom filepath
   -h, --help                 display help for command
 ```